 - whether the issuer and/or dealer is a Canadian resident or not.

-The guide also addresses two distinct legal requirements:
+The discussion below also addresses two distinct legal requirements:

 - prospectus exemptions allowing the sale of securities without a prospectus; and